 Not science fiction: it’s all in the video above.

 I don’t think there is anything wrong about this.
 People have been trying to manipulate other people for years – indeed, the video reminds me of the classic 1952 science fiction short story The Snowball Effect by Katherine MacLean.
 In the story, which begins: “All right,” I said, “what is sociology good for?”, a professor attempts to show that he can make an organisation – the Watashaw Sewing Circle – more efficient by giving it a set of rules designed to make it flourish.
 The results are surprising.
 The whole story is at the link.

-The idea that faceless corporations or political scientists know all about you and can simply programme you to do their will is also reminiscent of Frederik Pohl’s 1955 story The Tunnel under the World, referenced and available in full at my rather good review of The Simpsons (9/10).
+The idea that faceless corporations or political scientists know all about you and can simply programme you to do their will is also reminiscent of Frederik Pohl’s 1955 story The Tunnel under the World, available in full at my rather good review of The Simpsons (9/10).

 I reckon the article and video above tell us eight things:

 (i) big data is here, and works.
 More information about every one of us is available right now. more readily accessible and easier to manipulate than ever before.
 The article and video simply explain it;

 (ii) used effectively, that information makes us easier to target individually, and thus to manipulate, than we had thought possible.
 I disagree with those who say they’re immune to such influence.
 We are all susceptible to messages delivered the right way;

 (iii) this may not be bad: it enables information about cheap green energy or noble charities to be sent to the people who want those services.
 Charities or churches are as able to access this info as governments and corporations (they may not be so able to afford it, but prices will fall);